-Local law enforcement agencies that are submitting such inquiries to the Data Bank.
-The impact would be positive in that it would lessen the burden on investigators making such inquiries with the Data Bank.
+Local law enforcement agencies that are submitting such samples to the Data Bank.
+The impact would be positive in that it would lessen the burden on a local law enforcement agency with submitting arrestee samples to the Data Bank.

 Other Entities Particularly Affected